mstksg/inCode/copy/entries/singletons-1.md

 two type constructors, the type `'Nothing` and the type constructor `'Just :: k -> Maybe k`)

-Singletons for all integrate together seamlessly, and you have mechanisms to generate them for your own type and roll it all into the system!
+Singletons for all kinds integrate together seamlessly, and you have mechanisms to generate them for your own type and roll it all into the system!

 ### Extra Goodies